syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPopupLayout/Popup-positioning.md

 }
 {% endhighlight %}

-If we run the above sample, the below output will appear on iOS device as shown below.
+Executing the above codes renders the following output in iOS device respectively.

 ![](GettingStarted_images/ShowAtXYPosition.png)

 ### SfPopupLayout.ShowAtTouchPoint()

-In the below code example we have open the SfPopupLayout by using `SfPopupLayout.ShowAtTouchPoint()`.
+To open the SfPopupLayout from the touch point in the screen, use the `SfPopupLayout.ShowAtTouchPoint()` property as in the following code sample.

 {% highlight c# %}